-Randall Caton Past District Governor and Past President of Alexandria did the preliminary organization work Assisted by Franklin Kean International Representative Charter Night was held on August 12 Delegations were present from Alexandria, Washington, Manassas and other clubs Charter presented by District Governor F Berry Plummer Washington Club presented the American flag Charter membership was 26
+Randall Caton Past District Governor and Past President of Alexandria did the preliminary organization work.
+Assisted by Franklin Kean International Representative.
+Charter Night was held on August 12.
+Delegations were present from Alexandria, Washtington, Manassas and other clubs.
+Charter presented by District Governor F Berry Plummer Washington Club presented the American flag.
+Charter membership was 26.

 The club made a 43% increase in membership during the year.

-The club obtained the use for an unlimited time of 100 acres Of -round to be used as a camp for Boy and Girl Scouts It first ])ought a 19 ft square tent and fifty pup tents Later it started a fund for the erection of a log cabin and carried the work to completion and had a big ceremony on dedicating Camp Arki and the cabin The club also gave awards and prizes to the Boy Scouts and had one program entirely devoted to "Boys".
+The club obtained the use for an unlimited time of 100 acres to be used as a camp for Boy and Girl Scouts.
+It first brought a 19 ft square tent and 50 pup tents.
+Later it started a fund for the erection of a log cabin and carried the work to completion and had a big ceremony on dedicating Camp Arki and the cabin.
+The club also gave awards and prizes to the Boy Scouts and had one program entirely devoted to "Boys".

 The club sent delegations to visit clubs at Prince George, Alexandria, Washington, Fredericksburg, Manassas and Berkeley Springs, WVA.

 The club held two Ladies Nights, a joint meeting with Rotary and was host to Rotary and Lions at a Thanksgiving meeting.

 The club celebrated Kiwanis Anniversary, Constitution Week and its own Charter Anniversary, entertained the District Governor and the LG, sent delegates to the District Convention and sent the new officers to LG Training School.